-Fill in the steps on how to make a P B & J on WS 4 / TP 5 using the example TP 6 as a guide.
+Fill in the steps on how to make a PB&J on WS 4 / TP 5 using the example TP 6 as a guide.

-- Following is an example Paragraph Organization.
-Fill in WS 4 / TP 5 with student's original information as much as possible.
+- Following is an example Paragraph Organization to be used as a guide.
+Fill-in WS 4 / TP 5 with student's original information as much as possible.
 Talk through the steps, giving guidance, organizing the necessary steps.
 Add a little extra in the description, such as cutting the sandwich into a rocket shape. - The highlighting as marked in this example is explained in the following section (section 8).